nrb/resume/resume.rst

 :2014-2017: Software Developer, Rackspace, Inc. Wrote Ansible playbooks and roles for installing OpenStack.

+    * Led project for upgrading `openstack-ansible`_/`rpc-openstack`_ code bases between Juno to Kilo and Kilo to Liberty codebases.
     * Implemented Ansible playbooks and roles for the `openstack-ansible`_ project and `rpc-openstack`_ product.
-    * Triaged and prioritized bugs and feature requests from both community members and internal support staff.
-    * Led project for upgrading `openstack-ansible`_/`rpc-openstack`_ code bases between Juno to Kilo and Kilo to Liberty codebases.
+    * Implemented unit and integration testing for existing Python dynamic inventory production code
+    * Wrote initial developer documentation for `openstack-ansible`_.
     * Collaborated with community members and internal coworkers to write new feature specifications, online and in person.
-    * Wrote initial developer documentation for `openstack-ansible`_.
-    * Implemented unit and integration testing for existing Python dynamic inventory production code

 :2014: Automation Engineer, Cox Media Group.
 Improved and maintained tools for a large (40+) developer team.